Vitamin B2 (Riboflavin)

 Symptoms of excess vitamin B2Trusted Sourceinclude changing the color of urine from straw to dark yellow, vomiting, and nausea.
 Then you should stop taking all vitamins and limit eating foods rich in riboflavin.

-Vitamin B2 – tests and norms
+Vitamin B2 – Tests and Norms

 To test for vitamin B2 levels, a venous blood sampleTrusted Sourceis needed.
 No special preparation is necessary, and there is no specific time of day or requirement to fast beforehand.
 However, it is recommended to drink plenty of fluids prior to the blood draw.
 It will help with the collection process.